phac-nml/irida/doc/user/user/dashboard/index.md

 * When scheduled downtime will happen
 * Recently added features or bug fixes

-There are priority and non-priority announcements, indicated by the flag.
+There are priority and non-priority announcements, represented by the flag icon.
+A blue flag represents a priority announcement and a grey flag represents a non-priority announcement.
 Priority announcements will be automatically displayed at login.
 These announcements must be acknowledged that they have been read before continuing.

 To dismiss an announcement or mark it as read, hit the `Close` button.
 Or if more than one priority announcement exists, hit the `Next` button.